braedynl/CSE231-020-SS20/FAQ.md

 #### chapter exercise XX?

 Go to our [Mimir](https://class.mimir.io/) site, and look through the Active Coursework.

+#### the lecture videos?

+[Here](https://github.com/braedynl/CSE231-GITHUB#course-schedule), linked on the home folder's README file, inside the course schedule.

 #### the coding standard?